zky0708/2DImpute/README.md

   genes = NULL,               # A vector of genes of which the zeros will get imputed.
-If it is NULL (default), all genes will be considered. k = 10,                     # Number of nearest neighbors. ncores = 1,                 # Number of cores to be used. log = TRUE                  # Whether the input data is log-transformed. return_J = FALSE,           # Whether to return the calculated pairwise Jaccard matrix between cells. return_attractors = FALSE,  # Whether to return the identified co-expressed gene attractor signatures. verbose = TRUE              # Whether to show the progress of imputation.
+If it is NULL (default), all genes will be considered. k = 10,                     # Number of nearest neighbors. ncores = 1,                 # Number of cores to be used. log_input = TRUE            # Whether the input data is log-transformed. return_J = FALSE,           # Whether to return the calculated pairwise Jaccard matrix between cells. return_attractors = FALSE,  # Whether to return the identified co-expressed gene attractor signatures. verbose = TRUE              # Whether to show the progress of imputation.